Tissa Wijeyeratne: Diplomatic career

-In the 1970s, Wijeyeratne was appointed as Sri Lankan ambassador to the UNESCO, France and Switzerland.
+In the 1970s, Wijeyeratne was appointed Sri Lankan ambassador to the UNESCO, France, and Switzerland.
 As Ambassador, he strengthened Sri Lanka's diplomatic and trade relations, particularly with European countries and promoted tourism and traditional Sri Lankan exports while maintaining close links with these countries.

 Foreign Affairs career

-Tissa Wijeyeratne returned from France in 1974 and was appointed as the Additional Secretary to the Ministry of External Affairs and Defence and Senior Advisor (Foreign Affairs) to the Prime Minister, where he was largely responsible for foreign affairs.
+Tissa Wijeyeratne returned from France in 1974 and was appointed the Additional Secretary to the Ministry of External Affairs and Defence and Senior Advisor (Foreign Affairs) to the Prime Minister, where he was largely responsible for foreign affairs.
 He was also one of the main organisers of the 1976 Non-aligned Summit in Sri Lanka.
 During this time, he expressed strong public opinion for the formation of a separate Foreign Ministry in Sri Lanka.
 This was later implemented by President J.R Jayawardena.

 As Additional Secretary, Wijeyeratne placed strong emphasis on the Sri Lankan national identity within the foreign service.
 To implement re-organisation of the Sri Lanka Foreign Service to this effect, he consulted representatives from several public service trade unions so that the foreign service represented the views of the people.
 He brought a Sinhalese and Tamil oriented dimension to the Foreign Office, recruiting locally educated youth to nurture Sri Lanka's identity in missions abroad.
-He also proposed the initiation of a Diploma course in Diplomacy at an institute of foreign affairs that would be affiliated to the University of Sri Lanka, providing training opportunities to hopeful diplomats.
+He also proposed the initiation of a Diploma course in Diplomacy at an institute of foreign affairs that would be affiliated with the University of Sri Lanka, providing training opportunities to hopeful diplomats.
 His proposal was materialised in 1975 as the Bandaranaike Institute of Foreign Studies.
 Wijeyeratne left the foreign service in 1976 and returned to the Kegalle Bar.